bolducp/rails_tutorial/_installation/windows.md

     It should return 2.6.7.

-1. Now that you've run the update, you can uninstall update file.
+1. Now that you've installed the update, you can remove the update file.
 Run:

     ```shell
     gem uninstall rubygems-update -x